 - Learn humility and strive to serve instead of expecting to be given everything.

-- Understand that good things take time and effort.
+- Understand that, most times, good things take time and effort.
 With patience and perseverance, you will find a way to solve your problems.

 - Learn to put others first and love them without any reservations.
-We all need each other to survive in life.
+We all need each other in life.

 - Don’t rely only on your looks for confidence and favors.
-Get it from your experience, talent, as well as your authenticity and integrity.
+Get it from your experience and talent, as well as your authenticity, and integrity.

 - Accept every part of yourself, even the imperfections, instead of obsessing over your looks and what others think.
 Your body, your choice.
 Trying to fit into the mold set by society is a losing game.